 Granite Ware roaster: not the highest end, but durable, affordable, and great for that Thanksgiving turkey.

 We aren't huge fans of Granite Ware; it's thin and doesn't have the best heating properties.
-But for roasters, stock pots, and canning pots, Granite Ware is a worthwhile product; you certainly don't need to spend a lot on any of these particular products to get good results.
+But for roasters, stock pots, and canning pots, Granite Ware is a worthwhile product; it's affordable, and you don't need to spend a lot on any pots that are used for liquids.
+(Granite Ware doesn't make a skillet--they get points for knowing their limitations.)

 see granite ware on amazon now